 - Paramedic Certification Testing

-Students graduating from the WSU paramedic program will certification test with the National Registry of EMT's.
-Upon successful completion of the NREMT they are then eligible for certification (licensure) by the Utah Bureau of EMS.
+Students graduating from the WSU paramedic program are required to test with the National Registry of EMT's.
+Upon successful completion of the NREMT they are then eligible for licensure by the Utah Bureau of EMS.

 In order to be recommended to test for the National Registry, the student must prove they have applied to the WSU Graduation department for either the Institutional Certificate or AAS Degree.
 No student will be cleared to test with the NREMT until proof of that requirement has been met.